Anant/Cassandra.Toolkit/docs/setup/README.md

 - [Step 5: Start Containers Using Docker Compose](#step-5-start-containers-using-docker-compose)

 ## Step 1: Create and Populate Ansible Config Files
-Unless you created your brand new cluster using our ansible setup as described in the instructions above, you will need to create a `hosts.ini` with all the needed cassandra hosts for Ansible to use.
+You will need to create a `hosts.ini` with all the needed Cassandra hosts for Ansible to use.
 You will also need to set your `group_vars/all.yml` file for your ansible environment.
 [See instructions here](./setup.ansible-config-files.md).

 ## Step 2: Verify Access To Your Nodes
 Make sure you can access all apache-cassandra or dse cluster nodes you want the tools for.
 For example, if you are using the `_local` environment: